patrick-ve/de-burgerlijke-app/docs/user-accounts-sharing-prd.md

 - **Shopping List Sharing:**
   - The shopping list generated from the household meal plan is automatically shared.
   - Members can view, add items to, and check off items from the shared list.
+  - Shared lists should also reflect the price fetching and comparison features available (e.g., seeing the cheapest options based on household preferences or collectively).
 - **Permissions:** Access control should be based on household membership.
 Ensure users outside a household cannot access its shared data.

 ## 5. Non-Functional Requirements